edgedb/edgedb/doc/ref/edgeql/statements.rst

     UNION
         <expr>  # map every element onto a result set,
-                # merging them all with a UNION ALL
+                # merging them all with a UNION

     # optional clause
     FILTER